 What Causes Shin Splints?

 Shin splints refers to pain you feel in the shin bone, which runs vertically from your knee to your ankle in the front lower part of your legs.
 The pain you feel is caused by several factors, including overexercise, improper footwear, and flat feet.

-However, there are ways to completely avoid getting shin splints and still exercise regularly.
+However, there are ways to completely avoid shin splints and still exercise regularly.

 Let’s cover the basics.

-The 7 Ways to Avoid Shin Splints From Jumping Rope
+7 Ways to Avoid Shin Splints While Jumping Rope

 1. Don’t Jump Too High